ralphbean/tos-rit-projects-seminar/doc/lectures.rst

     $ cd roflapp

-At the current release of TurboGears doesn't know it, but needs
+At present, the current release of TurboGears doesn't know it, but it needs
  - Pylons==1.0
  - WebOb==1.0.8